Stgeorge2002/Research-Project-1B/README.md

 (new) ESF.py = Elasticnet Feature selection and dataset merger.

 BEAST = I dont even know if this will work, but if it does... holy.

+lime and sharp.py = random forest tree with sharp for global and lime for local analysis of function